 About Ian R Driscoll

-Dr. Driscoll served in the US Army from 2002 to 2017.
-Stateside, his roles included burn trauma surgeon and intensivist at the US Army Burn Center and Brooke Army Medical Center as well as medical director for the US Army Burn Flight Team, responsible for aeromedical evacuation of critically injured burn patients for the Department of Defense.
-He served as a surgeon during multiple combat deployments and as an instructor for combat casualty care-oriented training for the Department of Defense and internationally.
-He has earned various military awards, including the Combat Action Badge, Army Aviation Badge, Meritorious Service Medal, Afghanistan Campaign Medal, Global War on Terrorism Expeditionary Medal, and NATO Medal.
+Prior to joining the UF College of Medicine faculty, I served in the US Army from 2002 to 2017.
+Stateside, my roles included burn trauma surgeon and intensivist at the U.S. Army Burn Center and Brooke Army Medical Center, as well as medical director for the U.S. Army Burn Flight Team, responsible for aeromedical evacuation of critically injured burn patients for the U.S. Department of Defense.
+I served as a surgeon during multiple combat deployments and as an instructor for combat casualty care-oriented training for the Department of Defense and internationally.

-Dr. Driscoll is a member of several professional organizations, including the International Society for Burn Injuries, the American Burn Association, the American College of Surgeons, and the Association of Military Surgeons of the United States.
-Dr. Driscoll has contributed to over 20 peer-reviewed publications.
+I am devoted to educating trainees in medicine and allied health professions, multidisciplinary providers of burn care and community partners.
+I conduct clinical research in burns and trauma and am a member of several professional organizations, including the International Society for Burn Injuries, the American Burn Association, the American College of Surgeons and the Association of Military Surgeons of the United States.

 SurgeryAmerican Board of Surgery